craigbehnke/terraform-google-gitlab-docker-autoscaler-runner/README.md

 ## Setup

+> **DANGER: Ensure that your Terraform state is secure**
-> **Danger:**
+>
-> **Ensure that your Terraform state is secure**: Static SSH credentials are stored in state, and if disclosed could give an unauthorized actor access to your runner fleet.
+> Static SSH credentials are stored in state, and if disclosed could give an unauthorized actor access to your runner fleet.
+>
 > Additionally, the GitLab registration tokens could be exploited to create a fake runner resulting in exposure of credentials used by jobs.

 ### Required Quota Requests